Implementing Change, Advancing Care for Women’s Mental Health

 Esther Dechant, MD

-In the summer of 2012, Dechant began using the women’s recovery group manual, a series of treatment modules first developed by chief academic officer Shelly F. Greenfield, MD, MPH, to treat women with substance abuse issues.
+In the summer of 2012, Dechant began using the women’s recovery group manual, a series of treatment modules first developed by chief academic officer Shelly F. Greenfield, MD, MPH, to treat women with substance use issues.

 “We realized that the manual was very appropriate for this population and, with some modifications, will help us meet our patients’ needs even more and develop measurement tools that we can then use to improve patient outcomes.
-Eating disorders and their companions—trauma and substance abuse—are difficult to treat,” said Dechant.
+Eating disorders and their companions—trauma and substance addiction—are difficult to treat,” said Dechant.
 “What we’re developing now will allow us to provide the best care possible and is an example of McLean going beyond to meet the needs of our patients.”

-“Few eating disorder programs provide integrated eating disorder and substance abuse treatment.
+“Few eating disorder programs provide integrated eating disorder and substance misuse treatment.
 McLean has a unique opportunity to do this because of our expertise in each of these fields and the increased collaboration between the various clinical services that focus on women’s mental health.
 By adding this specific track, we strengthen our already existing services and fill a clinical need nationally.”

 – Esther Dechant, MD